Why organise a competition?

 Over the last few years, the UK has had 6-10 competitions per year, and we see this as a good number to give people enough opportunities, while maintaining a manageable workload.

-James and Daniel are the 2 WCA delegates, but they are busy people with their own responsibilities around competitions, so other competitors are required to help out by organising.
+Daniel, Evan, and James are the 3 WCA delegates, but they are busy people with their own responsibilities around competitions, so other competitors are required to help out by organising.
 Without other people contributing, we’d go back to the times a few years back with 2 or 3 competitions a year, and I don’t think anyone here wants that!

 Organising a competition can be a rewarding experience and is seen a massive contribution to our community.
 It also looks fantastic on your CV – if you’re not old enough to care for that, you’ll appreciate it in a few years!